Synster/notes/Nginx.md

 # What is NGINX?
-NGINX is Web Server written in C that can also act as a reverse Proxy Server, Gateway, Load Blancer and more.
+NGINX is Web Server written in C that can also act as a reverse Proxy Server, Gateway, Load Balancer and more.

 # Versions
 1. NGINX Opensource -> NGINX.org